 That’s it, friends!
 It’s a pretty relaxed way of menu planning, right?
 With plenty of fail-safes and flexible tips to make it work for the busy mom.

-And having this system in place means that over time you will get pretty fast with your meal planning.
+Having this system in place means that over time you will get pretty fast with your meal planning.
 It takes me about 15 minutes nowadays, which I’m thankful for.
 More time for snuggling on the couch with a good read-aloud, getting some projects done, or yelling out the back door at the kids to stop foraging with the chickens… because it was a joke, for crying out loud!
 Ahem.

 I hope these tips were helpful to you, friends!
 Enjoy your free Mix n’ Match Weekly Menu Planner and Grocery List.
 As always, feel free to let me know if you have any questions!